Last Updated: May 2026

 Monticello

 Thomas Jefferson loved his Monticello home.
-This is the back side of the house, which is the view on the nickel.
+This is the back side of the house — the view on the nickel.
 The artist left out a couple of windows.

-He was the principle author of the Declaration of Independence and died on July 4, 1826.
-Weird, but John Adams died the same day.
+He was the principal author of the Declaration of Independence and died on July 4, 1826.
+Remarkably, John Adams died the same day.
 James Monroe died on July 4, 1831.
-Its not all about President’s death on the 4th of July, Calvin Coolidge was born on July 4, 1872.
-Jefferson’s life seemed to be about politics and education.
-He was the Secretary of State under George Washington, Vice President under John Adams, and 2 term President of the United States.
-Not even getting into his involvement in the state of Virginia.
-More interesting than all the bills, acts, laws, declarations, university, and Louisiana Purchase was that he loved to read in multiple languages, had a keen interest in religion and philosophy, and loved education, architecture, mathematics, and horticulture.
-His home was filled with fascinating and functional inventions.
-There was a wind direction indicator on the roof of the front porch that was attached to the weathervane on the roof.
+And on a different note — Calvin Coolidge was born on July 4, 1872.
+Jefferson’s life was really about politics and education.
+He served as Secretary of State under Washington, Vice President under Adams, and two-term President.
+More interesting than all the legislation and the Louisiana Purchase was his personal life: he loved to read in multiple languages, had a deep interest in religion and philosophy, and was passionate about architecture, mathematics, and horticulture.
+Monticello was filled with fascinating functional inventions — including a wind direction indicator on the front porch roof connected to the weathervane above.

-Jefferson owned several plantations which were worked by hundreds of slaves.
+Jefferson owned several plantations worked by hundreds of enslaved people.

-The views from Monticello are amazing.
-Jefferson inherited 5000 acres from his father which included Monticello at age 21.
-He treasured books.
-At one time he had almost 6,500 volumes.
-He sold more that 6,000 books to the Library of Congress for $23,950 to help with his large debt.
-Jefferson’s wife, Martha, died at the age of 33.
-After her parents died, Jefferson inherited their 11,000 acres, 135 slaves, and more financial headaches.
-He died at age 83 and deeply in debt.
-His life was absolutely amazing.
+The views from Monticello are stunning.
+Jefferson inherited 5,000 acres from his father at age 21, including Monticello.
+He treasured books — at one point owning nearly 6,500 volumes.
+He sold more than 6,000 of them to the Library of Congress for $23,950 to help pay down his considerable debt.
+His wife Martha died at 33.
+After her parents died, Jefferson inherited their 11,000 acres, 135 enslaved people, and more financial entanglements.
+He died at 83, deeply in debt.
+His life was absolutely extraordinary.

 Jefferson was quite the wine aficionado.
-During his years spent in France, he visited many wineries and shipped numerous cases back to Virginia and his friends.
-He explored the numerous wine regions of Europe.
-He was quoted “in nothing have the habits of the palate more decisive influence than in our relish of wines” “Good wine is a necessity of life for me”.
-We enjoyed walking the grounds, taking in the beauty, history, and views.
+During his years in France, he visited many wineries and shipped numerous cases back to Virginia and to friends.
+He once wrote: “Good wine is a necessity of life for me.”
+We enjoyed walking the grounds and taking in the history, the beauty, and those views.

-Many historians believe that, after the death of his wife in 1782, he had an intimate long term relationship with his slave Sally Hemings.
-She was of mixed race, and Jefferson probably fathered six of her children.
-A DNA study in 1998 helped many historians to validate the relationship.
-Jefferson lived in a transitional time when slaves were needed to work the plantations.
-He professed equality and freedom to all and as a lawyer, he represented slaves in legal matters.
-It wasn’t until after Jefferson’s death that his daughter, Martha, gave Sally “her time” to eventually set Sally Hemings free.
-She lived her last 9 years freely in Charlottesville.
-Jefferson freed all of Hemings children.
+Many historians believe that after the death of his wife in 1782, Jefferson had a long-term intimate relationship with his enslaved servant Sally Hemings, who was of mixed race.
+He likely fathered six of her children.
+A DNA study in 1998 helped many historians validate the relationship.
+Jefferson lived in a transitional era when enslaved labor ran the plantations.
+He professed equality and freedom and as a lawyer represented enslaved people in legal matters — yet he never freed them in his lifetime.
+It wasn’t until after Jefferson’s death that his daughter Martha gave Sally “her time,” effectively freeing her.
+Sally Hemings lived her last nine years freely in Charlottesville.
+Jefferson freed all of Hemings’s children.
 Equality and freedom can be so conditional and complicated.
-There are no known pictures of Sally, but one of Jefferson’s grandsons described her as “light colored and decidedly good looking.”